 Under this plan, a student can set up a plan with the servicer which should be affordable based on the income and family size.
 Students should qualify if the repayment amount calculated is less than the monthly amount for the Standard Repayment plan.
-Please checkout more information and the IBR calculator at the studentloans.ed.gov website.
+Please go to other forms of repayment for more information and access to the IBR calculator.

 Income Contingent Repayment (ICR)

 The ICR plan is only available to Direct Loan borrowers.
-Monthly payments are recalculated annually using the student's Adjusted Gross Income (AGI) from the student's taxes, spouse's income (if married), family size, and the total amount in Direct Loans.
-For more information and for ICR calculator, visit studentloans.gov or to view more repayment options.
+Monthly payments are recalculated annually using the student's AGI, spouse's income (if married), family size, and the total amount in Direct Loans.
+For more information and for ICR calculator, visit studentloans.gov or viewing other forms of repayment.

 Deferments and Forbearance

 If you are having trouble making your payments it is important that you contact the agency servicing your loan immediately.
 You may qualify for a deferment, forbearance, or another plan to help you make your payments.

 Deferment is a temporary suspension of loan payments.
 Payments are not required for loans in deferment status, but interest still accrues on unsubsidized Stafford and PLUS loans.
 Forbearance is a temporary postponement or reduction of payments for a period of time due to economic hardship.
 More information is available online at studentloans.gov or to view more repayment options.